berkeley-stat243/stat243-fall-2021/first_three_weeks.md

 - (Optional) By Friday August 27 at noon, ONLY if you would like to attend the optional R help session, fill out this survey of potential times for the extra R help session: http://whenisgood.net/ihbwsfw

-- (Required) By Friday August 27 at 10 am, please read Sections 1, 2, and 5 of Unit 2, as I'll just touch on an item or two from those sections in class and will assume you're familiar with getting CSV and similar data into and out of R and some of the pitfalls that can arise.
+- (Required) By Monday August 30, please read Sections 1, 2, and 5 of Unit 2, as I'll just touch on an item or two from those sections in class and will assume you're familiar with getting CSV and similar data into and out of R and some of the pitfalls that can arise.

 - (Optional) By Monday August 30, if you are not comfortable with the basic UNIX usage we saw in the first class, please work through the [UNIX basics tutorial here](https://github.com/berkeley-scf/tutorial-unix-basics/archive/master.zip) and answer the questions at the end.
 You don't need to turn anything in.
 If you'd think you're going to like help, please come to the UNIX help session on Friday August 27.